 4. Representation: no player may represent more than one team during the same tournament.

-DIVISION C: Players have never apperanced in the first 5 levels of men leagues and never in the leagues that are not permitted in DIVISION A.
+DIVISION C: Players have never apperanced in the first 5 levels of men leagues, first level of women leagues and never in the leagues that are not permitted in DIVISION A.

 EXCEPTION: If someone has had an appearance in a league that is not permitted as a goalie, they can plays at CZECH OPEN as a player, and vice versa.